 - dry mouth

-- swollen testicles or scrotum (orchitis) – this affects one in five adult males with mumps and very rarely leads to infertility
+- swollen testicles or scrotum (orchitis) – this affects 1 in 5 adult males with mumps and in rare cases cause infertility (inability to have children).

 How is mumps diagnosed?

 In most cases, a doctor will diagnose mumps based on the symptoms, particularly the swollen salivary glands and fever.

 If your symptoms are severe, or there are complications, you may be asked to have blood or urine test, or a cerebrospinal fluid test (lumbar puncture or spinal tap).
 Your doctor may also ask you about any recent travel overseas.
 The risk of mumps is higher in some countries that do not have immunisation against mumps as part of their immunisation schedule.

 There is no specific medical treatment for mumps.
 Antibiotics don't work because the illness is viral.
 Treatment aims to ease your symptoms and reduce the risk of complications.

 What self-care can I do if I have mumps?

 - Place a warm flannel or wheat bag, or a cold pack, against your swollen glands to ease tenderness.

 - Drink plenty of cool fluids, especially water.